BGorenc/WiFi_Controlled_Lightsaber/README.md

 **To Do:**

 - TODO Add Holiday Based effects
-- TODO Add a color palette selector, instead of drop down
+- TODO Add a color palette selector, instead of a dropdown menu

 <br/>